Direction Before Speed: The CTO Playbook for Governed AI Execution

 The CTO playbook

-• Maintain an agent inventory that includes owner, purpose, permissions, and retirement criteria.
+- Maintain an agent inventory with owner, purpose, permissions, and retirement criteria.

 One action this week

-Pick the fastest-moving AI initiative and write the stop/go criteria.
+Pick the fastest-moving AI initiative and write the stop/go criteria before adding another capability.
 If the criteria are unclear, slow the rollout until ownership and evidence catch up.

 If discovery, proposal, SOW, pilot-scope, or implementation-handoff work is where your team feels the drag, explore the Proposal Assembly Line readiness assessment.